-The information in this course is designed for educators who would like to understand the New Jersey Assessment of Skills and Knowledge (NJ ASK) growth model and use it to make decisions to improve teaching and learning.
-In New Jersey, the phrase growth model describes a method of measuring individual student progress on the NJ ASK tests by tracking student scores from one year to the next.
+The information in this course is designed for educators who would like to understand the student growth model and use it to make decisions to improve teaching and learning.
+In New Jersey, the phrase growth model describes a method of measuring individual student progress on the statewide assessment by tracking student scores from one year to the next.

-New Jersey, through information gained from the administration of the NJ ASK in grades 3 through 8, has provided students, families, educators, and the general public with valuable information about student, school, and district achievement.
+New Jersey, through information gained from the administration of the statewide assessment in grades 3 through 8, has provided students, families, educators, and the general public with valuable information about student, school, and district achievement.
 This information has proven invaluable in helping schools and districts engage in program evaluation activities-understanding, for example, how well district instruction and curriculum are aligned with the state's core curriculum content standards, or how well a particular subgroup of students is performing by school, by district, and across the state.

-Until now, however, we have been unable to answer the question: How much academic progress did a student or group of students make in one year as measured by NJ ASK tests?
-With the development of the student growth percentile model, it is now possible to answer this question.
-Measuring student achievement, and now student improvement, will help all involved in education identify and support effective practices that help students attain higher levels of academic performance.
+Using Student Growth Percentiles allows us to answer the question: How much academic progress did a student or group of students make in one year as measured by statewide assessments?
+With the student growth percentile model, it is possible to answer this question.
+Measuring student achievement and student improvement assists all involved in education identify and support effective practices that help students attain higher levels of academic performance.

-The student growth percentile is a new statistic in New Jersey that provides a comparison of a student's change in achievement over time with that of his academic peers.
+The student growth percentile is a statistic in New Jersey that provides a comparison of a student's change in achievement over time with that of their academic peers.
 This methodology allows all educators to identify strengths and weaknesses they could not previously detect.
-Student growth percentiles reported at the school and district levels will make it easier to target assistance to schools, identify promising programs that are improving student achievement, and provide all students and schools a measure of improvement beyond simply identifying proficiency.
+Student growth percentiles reported at the school and district levels make it easier to target assistance to schools, identify promising programs that are improving student achievement, and provide all students and schools a measure of improvement beyond simply identifying proficiency.

-The research and practice literature shows that a culture of data use is only developed, sustained, and maintained when there is distributed knowledge base school- or system-wide and a commitment to the importance of data-driven decision making.
+The research and practice literature show that a culture of data use is only developed, sustained, and maintained when there is distributed knowledge base school- or system-wide and a commitment to the importance of data-driven decision making.
 Think about how you will share the knowledge and skills you acquire about student growth with others, thereby enhancing the potential that data will be broadly used to inform decision making.
 As you go through this handbook, think about others who need to understand what you are learning, what key concepts you will want to share with them, and what technical information would be helpful for others in your school or district to know.

-Course Objectives
+Course Objectives: